Skip to main content

 Is DeleteMe Worth It in 2026?

-The short answer: yes, if you want hands-off automation and do not mind the $129/year price or the ID upload.
+The short answer: yes, if you want hands-off automation and do not mind the $129/year price or the authorized-agent model.
 No, if you would rather pay once and do it yourself in 45 minutes.

 Direct answer

-DeleteMe is a legitimate service that removes personal data from roughly 100 US brokers for $129/year.
+DeleteMe is a legitimate service that removes personal data from a vendor-claimed 750+ brokers for $129/year (individual plan).
 It works.
 Whether it is worth $129 depends on how much you value your time vs. handing your government ID to a third-party database.
-For most privacy-conscious users asking on Reddit, a one-time $2 tool or free manual methods give 80% of the result at 1–2% of the cost.
+For most privacy-conscious users asking on Reddit, a one-time $7 tool or free manual methods give 80% of the result at 1–2% of the cost.

-Disclosure: OfflistMe is a competing data-removal tool ($2 one-time).
+Disclosure: OfflistMe is a competing data-removal tool ($7 one-time).
 We wrote this review because "is DeleteMe worth it" is the most-searched question about the category, and we think an honest competitor answer is more useful than another affiliate roundup.
-DeleteMe is a real service that genuinely works — we just disagree with the pricing model.
+DeleteMe is a real service that genuinely works, we just disagree with the pricing model.
 Read our methodology for how we evaluate services.

 1. What DeleteMe Actually Does